 Leave every other item (phones, purses, wallets, snacks, and drinks) in your car or a locker provided by Pearson.

 You’ll receive your “photo-bearing” exam result report immediately following your exam.
-If you fail the exam, you can schedule a review session with Pearson within 21 days to review the questions you answered incorrectly (there’s a charge for this review).
+If you fail the exam, you can schedule a review session with Pearson within 21 days to review the questions you answered incorrectly.
+The review costs $35.

 5. Find a Principal Broker to Hire You